 About

-So far, climate change is faster than people’s ability to respond adequately.
-The climate crisis is evolving.
+Meanwhile, climate change is faster than humanity’s ability to adequately respond.
 Solutions exist, but they need to be implemented without delay.
-The challenges posed by the crisis are complex and require cooperation across sectors, disciplines, social groups and countries.
+The problems it poses are complex and require cooperation across sectors, disciplines, social groups and countries.

 Nomination and selection